Medical Student Electives

 Spring Harbor Hospital (SHH) is a free-standing psychiatric hospital with a wide variety of psychopathology.
 Students must have their own transportation for this placement.
 Students will work on the adult unit, with responsibilities for up to 5 inpatients at a time, with similar responsibilities as above.
 The attending staff are all members of the MMC Faculty, and MMC psychiatry residents often work side by side with the AI.

-Acting Interns are scheduled for three weekday calls, and one weekend call during the course of the month.
+Acting Interns are scheduled for two weekday and two weekend calls during the course of the month.
 Call takes place at MMC.
 Weekday call is from 4-10 pm and weekend call is from 8am - 8pm.
 While on call, AIs are supervised by residents.
 Duties include evaluation of patients in the Psychiatric Emergency Department, P6 admissions, and emergent psychiatric consultation on medical/surgical floors.

 Students may apply for the Psychiatry AI at MMC by completing our Application form.